 The Genecept™ Assay is an integrated approach that analyzes neurotransmitter variations to help the clinician arrive at informed therapeutic decisions.
 The assay combines a proprietary panel of biomarker tests, an analytical report, and psychopharmacologist support.

 Genomind has also initiated pilot studies with leading industry partners to further demonstrate clinical utility, efficacy outcomes, and cost savings from the use of the Genecept Assay.
-Those interested in learning more about the research can download a single-page PDF version poster from the Genomind web site.

 The German Association for Psychiatry and Psychotherapy (DGPPN) is a medical professional society.
 The DGPPN was founded in 1842 and currently has more than 5,900 members.
 It is the largest and oldest scientific association of doctors and scientists working in the field of psychiatry, psychotherapy and psychosomatics in Germany.
 The work of the DGPPN is based on the vision of a society in which people with mental illnesses can live free from prejudice and receive the personalized care and necessary help they need.
 Optimal, scientifically founded and individualized medical, psychological and social support should be available to everyone at all times and in all places.
 Learn more at https://www.dgppn.de.

 The Schlosspark-Klinik has gained an excellent reputation as an attractive and highly competitive hospital in Germany.
 Capacity, economic viability and good medical and nursing quality are the crucial success factors of this clinic in private ownership.
 The clinic is an academic teaching hospital of the Charité, health-promoting hospital of the WHO and certificated by KTQ (cooperation for transparency and quality in hospitals).
 Learn more at https://www.schlosspark-klinik.de.